bitrockteam/caravanproject/docs/index.rst

 ----------------

 Caravan is your platform builder based on the HashiCorp stack.
-Terraform and Packer are used to deploy a distributed and ready to use platform composed by Vault, Consul and Nomad.
+Terraform and Packer are used to build and deploy a cloud native and ready to use platform composed from Vault, Consul and Nomad.

-The idea behind Caravan is to provide a one-click experience for deploying the entire infrastructure and configuration needed for running the entire HashiCorp stack in your desired provider.
-Infrastructure and configuration as code are the core of Caravan.
+The idea behind Caravan is to provide a one-click experience for deploying an entire infrastructure and configuration needed for running the entire HashiCorp stack in your prefered cloud enviroment.
+Infrastructure and Configuration as Code are in the core of Caravan.
 Caravan supports both OpenSource and Enterprise versions of HashiCorp products.

+The Caravan's code is modular and layered to achive the maximum flexibility and yet cover the most common use cases.
+Multiple cloud providers and optional components can be mixed to achieve specific goals.

 Currently supported platforms
 -----------------------------